lyledean1/zigxd/README.md

 # zigxd

-A minimal `xxd` version built in Zig.
+A minimal hacky `xxd` version built in Zig to learn the language.

 # Run locally